lexibank/tlopo/out/vol3/chapter5.md

 Two Premna species concern us here.
 P. integrifolia (syn.
 P. divaricata) is reported in the Bismarcks, P. corymbosa (syn.
 P. serratifoUa) in the Solomons and Vanuatu (Figure 5.14, right).[^27] Both are small trees, 4--8 m tall, usually growing immediately behind the beach, although P. integrifolia is reportedly also found in primary forest.
 At Marovo P. corymbosa grows mainly on coral islets on ocean-facing reefs, typically together with Pemphis acidula.

 Both Premna species tend to branch at the base, with several erect branches, but sometimes they sprawl horizontally.
-They have hard yellowish wood, white flowers and blue-black to black berries 6--9 mm across, reminiscent of European elderflower and elderberries (Peekel1984:479, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):169-171, [Wheatley 1992](../references.md#source-Wheatley1992):244, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 164, [Hviding 2005](../references.md#source-Hviding2005): 107-108).
+They have hard yellowish wood, white flowers and blue-black to black berries 6--9 mm across, reminiscent of European elderflower and elderberries ([Peekel 1984](../references.md#source-Peekel1984):479, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):169-171, [Wheatley 1992](../references.md#source-Wheatley1992):244, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 164, [Hviding 2005](../references.md#source-Hviding2005): 107-108).

 Sometimes planted as live fences, Premna species provide rafters and fast-burning wood for the cooking fire.
 They are particularly known, however, for two uses: they provide good wood for traditional fireploughs, and they are commonly used for various medicinal purposes.
 A common cure for headache is to insert heated leaves and shoots in the nose or to inhale the vapour from a hot infusion.
 The leaves and shoots are also used to treat pain by rubbing them on the afflicted body part.
 [Arentz et al.](../references.md#source-Arentzetal1989) ([1989](../references.md#source-Arentzetal1989): 91) also report that the leaves are boiled and the infusion is drunk against diarrhoea.